Run surveys. Get insights. Unlock growth.

 #1.
 Shopping cart abandonment survey

-According to research, even up to 70% of shoppers abandon carts.
+According to research, over 70% of shoppers abandon carts.
 With exit surveys, e-commerce can quickly get a glimpse of why visitors are not completing orders and what stops them from buying.

-This might be an unexpected price increase, lack of trust, too long forms, or one of the hundreds of different reasons - you’ll quickly find out with an exit survey.
+This might be an unexpected price increase, shipping costs, lack of trust, too long forms, or one of hundreds of different reasons—you’ll quickly find out with an exit survey.

 Recommended questions:

-• "What prompted you to quit shopping?" (experience of our customers shows that this question works better than a more obvious one - "Why did you decide to quit shopping?")
+• "What prompted you to quit shopping?"
+(Our customers' experience shows that this question works better than a more obvious one: "Why did you decide to quit shopping?")

 Website exit intent survey question about why a customer decides to not completing the order